josh146/josh146/README.md

 ### At a glance 👀

-* I am a lead developer of [PennyLane](https://pennylane.ai/), a library for differentiable programming of quantum computers.
+* I am a leading product development at Xanadu, with a focus on [PennyLane](https://pennylane.ai/), a library for differentiable programming of quantum computers, and [Catalyst](https://github.com/PennyLaneAI/catalyst), a PythonJIT compiler for hybrid quantum-classical programs.

 * I sit on the advisory board of the [Unitary Fund](https://unitary.fund), a non-profit working to create an accessible quantum technology ecosystem.